What Happens When Someone Dies Without a Beneficiary?

 The Legal Guidance You Deserve

 When a person dies without an estate plan or beneficiary, their estate and properties must pass through costly and lengthy probate proceedings.
 In addition, Ohio's intestate succession laws will determine who inherits what, depending on the decedent's surviving family members.
-My team is poised and ready to guide individuals, families, fiduciaries, and administrators through the complexities of estate settlement and probate.
+At The Law Office of Gregory L. Williams, my team is poised and ready to guide individuals, families, fiduciaries, and administrators through the complexities of estate settlement and probate.

 In addition, I can help you understand the rules addressing intestate succession in Ohio and determine who gets to inherit your deceased loved one's assets.
 With my extensive legal knowledge, I can walk you through every legal procedure involved in probate and estate administration and help you navigate crucial decisions.
 Also, my reliable team will work intelligently with you and other loved ones to settle probate disputes amicably and swiftly.

-Contact us to schedule a simple case assessment with a trusted estate and probate lawyer.
+Contact The Law Office of Gregory L. Williams today to schedule a simple case assessment with a trusted estate and probate lawyer.
 As a seasoned attorney, I can offer you the personalized legal counsel and advocacy you need to make intelligent decisions when going through such a tough period.
 My firm proudly serves clients across Columbus and Central Ohio.